 Quantifly, detecting pollution at the source

-Air pollution has become over the years a true ecological and sanitary plague.
+Over the years, air pollution has become a true ecological and sanitary issue.
 Although pollution reduction is important, it is also necessary to be able to detect and quantify it in order to take proper actions.

-Already used means of detection (chemical or physical) being considered as poorly efficient, the iGEM IONIS 2016 team, composed by student from Sup’Biotech, EPITA, EPITECH, IPSA, IONIS STM and e-artsup, has developed a new, more effective, biological system.
+As currently used means of detection (chemical or physical) are considered as poorly efficient, the iGEM IONIS 2016 team, composed of students from Sup’Biotech, EPITA, EPITECH, IPSA, IONIS STM and e-artsup, has developed a new, more effective, biological system.
 It is specific to organic volatile compounds such as benzene or toluene.

-- A biosensor: the utilisation of bacteria that are going to detect pollutant enabling the release of a light signal link to the concentration.
-Bacteria are modified with two gene found in two different species: Pseudomonas putida (detection protein, XylR) et Gaussia princeps (signal protein, Luciferase).
+- A biosensor: the use of bacteria that are going to detect the pollutant enabling the release of a light signal linked to the concentration.
+Bacteria are modified with two genes found in two different species: Pseudomonas putida (detection protein, XylR) et Gaussia princeps (signal protein, Luciferase).

-As shown below, XylR protein forms a complex with the pollutant.
-This complex allows then the expression of the luciferase.
+As shown below, XylR protein forms a complex with the pollutant which then allows the expression of the luciferase.

-- A drone: it is the mean of transport of the biological system which has to bring it directly where the pollutants are.
+- A drone: it is the means of transport of the biological system which has to bring it directly where the pollutants are.

-Thus, this new biological system allows the recovery of more specific and accurate data in fewer time.
+Thus, this new biological system allows the recovery of more specific and accurate data in less time.

-This project was rewarded with a golden medal and several nominations such as best environment project.
+This project was rewarded with a golden medal and several nominations such as best environmental project.

 Softer Shock, adapting plants

 One of the many international tokens of France is definitely wine.
-Indeed, over the centuries French wine was able to impose itself as one of the most refined and known wine in the world.
-Wouldn’t be a shame to see such a patrimony?
-Unfortunately, with the climate changes we are experiencing today, winemakers are starting to notice a degradation of their exploitation and to produce wine of lesser quality.
-More and more frequent droughts and freezing are to be blame.
+Indeed, over the centuries French wine was able to impose itself as one of the most refined and known wines in the world.
+Wouldn’t it be a shame to see such a patrimony diminish?
+Unfortunately, with the climate change we are experiencing today, winemakers are starting to notice that their vineyards are degrading and the wine quality is declining.
+Frequent droughts and freezing are to be blame.

-To answer to the distress of people whose survival is depending on the quality of their products, the iGEM IONIS 2017 team composed of students from Sup’Biotech, EPITA and e-artsup, has imagined the Softer Shock project.
+To answer to the agriculturers’ distress whose survival depends on the quality of their products, the iGEM IONIS 2017 team, composed of students from Sup’Biotech, EPITA and e-artsup, has imagined the Softer Shock project.

-The idea is to develop a biological thermosensitive solution allowing the reduction of plants thermal stress.
+The idea is to develop a biological thermosensitive solution allowing the reduction of the plants’ thermal stress.

-To fight at the same time the dreadful effects of droughts and freezing, Softer Shock is composed of 2 systems:
+To fight both the dreadful effects of droughts and freezing, Softer Shock is composed of 2 systems:

-- Heat Shock: the use of the pL promotor only active at temperature higher than 37°C. Its activation allows the expression of reflective proteins which is then inducing a cooling effect on the leaves.
+- Heat Shock: the use of the pL promotor only active at temperatures higher than 37°C. Its activation allows the expression of reflective proteins which then induces a cooling effect on the leaves.